theimpossibleastronaut/awesome-linguistics/README.md

 #Awesome Linguistics
-A curated lists of anything remotely related to linguistics, sorted an alphabetical order.
+A curated list of anything remotely related to linguistics, sorted an alphabetical order.

 - [Programming](#programming)
     - [Platforms and toolkits](#platforms-and-toolkits)